Coaching leaders, nonprofit boards and individuals to align purpose, passion and performance

 WHAT IS BIRCH CORNER?

-The view from Birch Corner at dusk in early spring.
+Early morning view from Birch Corner

 Birch Corner is a place of inspiration on a remote New Hampshire hillside.
 Two weathered stone walls meet to form a boundary around a grove of trees.
 The stones were piled in place decades ago by hardy individuals who carved a livelihood out of the dense woods and rocky soil.
 When the people left, the forest reclaimed the abandoned fields.
 The birches were among the first growth.
 Now they are mature trees distinguished by their beautiful bark.